ECP-WarpX/WarpX/Docs/source/usage/parameters.rst

     in this documentation we use ``<collision_name>`` as a placeholder.

 * ``<collision_name>.type`` (`string`) optional
     The type of collsion.
-The types implemented are ``pairwisecoulomb`` for pairwise Coulomb collisions and ``background_mcc`` for collisions between particles and a neutral background.
-If not specified, it defaults to ``pairwisecoulomb``.
+The types implemented are:

+    - ``pairwisecoulomb`` for pairwise Coulomb collisions, the default if unspecified
+    - ``background_mcc`` for collisions between particles and a neutral background
+    - ``background_stopping`` for slowing of ions due to collisions with electrons.
+      This implements the formula as derived in Introduction to Plasma Physics, from Goldston and Rutherford, section 14.2.

 * ``<collision_name>.species`` (`strings`)
     If using ``pairwisecoulomb`` type this should be the names of two species,